CodosaurusLLC/CodosaurusLLC.github.io/speaking.md

 both _chosen by the audience_
 (from a relatively small set).

-- **TDD (Test Driven Development)**
-(title: "TDD like a Viking: Making Mead with JavaScript!").&nbsp;
-This talk describes the benefits and process of TDD, and walks through several examples as I develop some helpful calculators for brewing mead.&nbsp;
-There is quite a lot of code,
-but it is not _live_-coded.&nbsp;
-Unlike most of my talks,
-this is _only_ in JavaScript.

 - **Making [mead](https://en.wikipedia.org/wiki/Mead){:rel="nofollow" target="_new"}**
 (title: "Drink Like a Chinese Egyptian Ethiopian Filipino Finnish Greek Indian Lithuanian Mayan Nepalese Polish Welsh Xhosa Viking: the History and Making of MEAD!").&nbsp;
 Yes, this is not a technical thing, at least in the computer sense.&nbsp;
 ;-)

-I also have five-minte "lightning" talks prepared on:

 - **Breaking into conference speaking**
 (title: "You Wanna Say Somethin'?").&nbsp;